 Door Frames – Another common (and maybe the most common) point of entry for pests would be the door frame.
 Sometimes doors can have a large gap beneath, or around them as a result of warping or improper fitting upon installation.
 If the door is warped you might need to replace it.
 If the door is raised too high off the ground, you can install a spacer to plug the gap.

 Schedule A Pest Control Treatment

 Last, but certainly not least, you can contact us at Native Pest Management to employ our pest control services.
-Not only do we focus on pest removal, but we also specialize in integrative pest management techniques like pest prevention.
+Not only do we focus on pest control, but we also specialize in integrated pest management techniques like pest prevention.